alitechio/alitechdjango/README.md

 # djangoalitech

-Testing out django with docker.
+Testing out django, docker and kubernetes.

 IMPORTANT : This is preliminary release and not the final release.